-Unavailable shooting modes are shown graved out.
+· Unavailable shooting modes are shown grayed out.

 See Functions Available in Each Shooting Mode (p.
-136).
+128) at the end of this quide.

-• In this guide, the Basic Camera User Guide is referred to as the Basic Guide, and the Advanced Camera User Guide is referred to as the Advanced Guide.
+In this guide, the Basic Camera User Guide is referred to as the Basic Guide, and the Advanced Camera User Guide is referred to as the Advanced Guide.